-1.9 ERGONOMIC PRACTICE INCLUDING MANAGING THE HIGH BMI PATIENT Prevention and management of Work Related Musculo-Skeletal Disorders
+1.9 ERGONOMIC PRACTICE INCLUDING MANAGING THE HIGH BMI PATIENT

+Prevention and management of Work Related Musculo-Skeletal Disorders

 Work related musculo-skeletal disorders (WRMSD) are known to be associated with ultrasound practice.
-There are several causative factors including high workloads, increasing body mass index of patients, poor equipment
+There are several causative factors including high workloads, increasing body mass index of patients, poor equipment and room design and poor posture when scanning.
+It is important that ultrasound practitioners take care of themselves and their working environment whilst scanning.

-Employers have a legal duty of care to their employees and should be guided in ways to avoid potential work related injuries i.e. by supplying equipment fit for purpose and being realistic about time management.
+Employers have a legal duty of care to their employees and should be guided in ways to avoid potential work related injuries ie by supplying equipment fit for purpose and being realistic about time management.
 Departmental guidelines should include strategies to minimise the risk of WRMSD, including appropriate management of workload (ref: section 1.11).